 High priority should be given by all personnel to maintaining maximum safety in laboratories and all other departmental facilities.
-Any concerns should be brought to the attention of at least one of the following: the Principle Investigator, the Major Professor, the Lab Manager, the Department Safety Coordinator, Krasen Kovachev, kdkovachev@ucdavis.edu, or the Department Office.
+Any concerns should be brought to the attention of at least one of the following: the Principle Investigator, the Major Professor, the Lab Manager, the Department Safety Coordinator, Loan-Anh Nguyen (longuyen@ucdavis.edu) or the Department Office.